 Our Life Sciences for Subjects Allied to Medicine Certificate in Higher Education will help you gain the knowledge and skills you need to progress to degree study in the life sciences and subjects allied to medicine.
 This intensive course also includes modules to help develop your study and research skills and to assist with your personal development and planning of applications for further study.
 You will gain an overview of the biological, cellular and molecular worlds, raising fascinating questions about their underlying chemical functions.
 Highlights

 - Birkbeck's School of Science provides state-of-the-art, specialist laboratories and facilities at the heart of academic London.

-- In the most recent Research Excellence Framework (REF), in a joint submission with UCL, Biological Sciences at Birkbeck were ranked 11th in the UK, with a research environment supporting world-leading and internationally excellent research.
+- In the 2021 Research Excellence Framework (REF), in a joint submission with UCL, Biological Sciences at Birkbeck were ranked 11th in the UK, with a research environment supporting world-leading and internationally excellent research.

 - You will be taught by internationally distinguished experts, who work with governments and institutions around the globe to extend the boundaries of knowledge.

 - On successful completion, you may progress to the first year of a variety of degrees, including biology, chemistry, environmental science, geology and all health-related areas, such as radiography (requires biology with physics), pharmacy, osteopathic medicine, nutrition and dietetics, physiotherapy, occupational therapy, veterinary science, herbal medicine, clinical sciences, biomedicine and biomedical sciences.
 Students who already have a good first degree in another area and achieve high marks in their Certificate of Higher Education studies may also be accepted by some medical schools.

 - Students who pass this certificate are guaranteed a place on our BSc Biomedicine.

 For information about course structure and the moules you will be studying, please visit Birkbeck’s online prospectus.